MarkusDanilow/HtmlGenerator/README.md

 <script src="dist/HtmlGenerator.min.js" type="text/javascript"></script>
 ```

 Afterwards you can invoke the methods for generating different HTML elements at any time.
-Either directly when the page has been loaded, or as a response on certain events that take place in your application, e.g. click events or Ajax requests.
+Either directly when the page has been loaded, or as a response on certain events that take place in your application, e.g. after click events or Ajax requests.

 If you want to generate a new DIV element you can achieve this be calling the method *generateDiv()*